syseleven/grav-docs-metakube/pages/03.Tutorials/23.use-external-dns/default.en.md

 namespace "external-dns" deleted
 ```

-If you did not remove the config option `--policy=upsert-only` from the external-dns deployment you also need to delete the DNS entries `<loadbalancer.example.com>` and `<ingress.example.com>` from you hosted zone on Route53.
+If the `policy` config option from the external-dns helm chart above is set to `upsert-only`, you also need to delete the DNS entries `<loadbalancer.example.com>` and `<ingress.example.com>` from you hosted zone on Route53.